gudrunhe/secdec/doc/source/util.rst

     Derived from :cpp:class:`secdecutil::Integrator` and :cpp:class:`::integrators::Qmc` - the
     underlying standalone implementation of the Qmc.

-The most important fields and template argments of :cpp:class:`Qmc` are:
+The most important fields and template arguments of :cpp:class:`Qmc` are:
  * ``minn`` - The minimal number of points in the Qmc lattice.
 Will be augmented to the next larger available ``n``.
  * ``minm`` - The minimal number of random shifts.
  * ``maxeval`` - The maximal number of integrand evaluations.